 Fix It Friday will feature common injuries in dancers with a few tips to improve or prevent them!

 This is not medical advice.
-This is general exercises for mild shoulder instability issues.
+This is general exercises performed for this condition.
 Please seek professional advice for injuries or pain persisting over time.
-If general exercise gives you pain, you likely need more specific & direct attention.
-Fix It Friday is limited to 3-4 exercises a week, when there may be dozens of better options for your specific condition if it is worse.
+If general exercise gives you pain, you likely need more specific and direct attention.
 Take care of your body.

 To keep up with our vides, follow along here or on any of our social media platforms.